ncmadhan1989/SPFx-PowerBI-Webpart/README.md

-# SPFx PowerBI Webpart
+# SPFx PowerBI Reports Viewer Webpart
-SharePoint Framework (SPFx) webpart to display the PowerBI reports in IFRAME, the reports link are source from the SharePoint list, which can be provided from the webpart properties.
+SharePoint Framework (SPFx) webpart to display the Multiple PowerBI reports in SPFx webpart, the reports link are sourced from the SharePoint list (ReportsConfig), which can be provided from the webpart properties.